Being Our Guest Is Easy

 So what specific differences would a person notice during a visit to RELATE Church?
 Here are a few:

 We believe people want to give.
-So we don’t get up and compel them or manipulate them to give.
+We don’t get up and compel or manipulate people to give.
 The box is in the back of the worship center at the entrance/exit.
 Give to your heart’s desire and sacrificially.
 No major spiels are made about it every Sunday.

 We stress the need to learn how to have long-term relationships with people—especially God’s people.
 Deciding to be a person who forgives and knows how to reconcile relationships.
 We don’t adhere to the modern concept that my sin is between God and me alone.
 Sin is sin because it hurt someone… whereas, I need to go and help the person my sin hurt and make it right with them.